Skip to main content

 Java Virtual Machine – JVM

-The Java Virtual Machine (JVM) is a critical component of the Java programming language that enables the platform independence of Java programs.
-It is a software component that executes compiled Java bytecode and acts as an interpreter between the Java program and the underlying hardware.
+The Java Virtual Machine (JVM) is a crucial component of the Java programming environment that enables Java applications to run on different platforms.
+It acts as an intermediary between Java code and the underlying operating system.

 Conclusion